Albluca/rpgraph/README.md

 ## Workaround for common problems

 The installation and loading of `rJava` is known to be problematics under certain circumstances on MacOS.
-A number of workaround can be found on the internet, possible solutions include recompiling the package, setting certain environment variables manually, ~ and changing the operating system~.
-Most of the times the problem is connected with the package struggling to find the appropriate information in the global environment.
+A number of workaround can be found on the [internet](http://conjugateprior.org/2014/12/r-java8-osx/); possible solutions include recompiling the package, setting environment variables manually~, and changing the operating system~.
+Most of the times the problem is connected with the package struggling to find the appropriate information.

 If `rJava` fails to load try typing